Bangui, Ilocos Norte: Tourism

 Bangui is well known because of its wind farm, which is the town's main attraction.
 Although the Burgos and Caparispisan (Pagudpud) Windmills were built in 2013, many visitors still visit Bangui Windmills.

-Bangui Bay is also a tourist spot, yet not practical for swimming because of its deepness and water currents, but it is beautiful to view.
-There is also Abang Falls that can be found in Barangay Lanao, also a tourist spot.
-Bangui is also good for its beautiful view of mountains and rivers.
+Bangui Bay is a tourist spot, yet not practical for swimming because of its depth and water currents.
+Instead, tourists often only view its scenery.

 Another important tourist attraction is the 400-year old St. Lawrence the Deacon Parish Church, located just adjacent to the Municipal Plaza.
 The Parish Church is currently under the parochial administration and management of the Congregation of the Rogationists of the Heart of Jesus (Rogationist Fathers), within the canonical jurisdiction of the Roman Catholic Diocese of Laoag.
 It still features the remains of the old church and the convent, whose institution was initiated by the Augustinians (Order of Saint Augustine - OSA).